-St. Romedius Wine was founded by Robert and Milli Pintacsi in Napa, CA where they are raising their two young boys, two dogs, and 6 chickens.
+St. Romedius Wine was founded by Robert and Milli Pintacsi in Napa, CA where they are raising their three young sons, two dogs, and 6 chickens.
 The family is a unique mix of two very interesting cultures, Hungarian and Punjabi.
 This means there are more than three languages spoken in the house and the food is never boring.

 Robert and Milli, though both having grown up in the same East Bay city of Danville, met in 2007 while studying abroad in Florence, Italy and fell in love bonding over travel, food, and wine while exploring their way through Europe.
 Since before they met, Milli had been an avid cook, with a very sharp pallet and a strong interest in languages, new foods, wine, and travel.
 Though Robert grew up in a Hungarian family, exposed to wine from an early age, it wasn’t until after he experienced the pleasures of the Italian lifestyle while living in Florence, that he dedicated himself to making winemaking his career path.